Sillimanite Gemstone Information

 About Sillimanite - History and Introduction

 Sillimanite is an extremely rare and lesser-known collector's gem.
-Sillimanite is actually a polymorph of both kyanite and adalusite, as all three gemstones share the exact same chemical composition (Al2SiO5), but each exhibit differing unique crystal structures.
+Sillimanite is composed of aluminum silicate, which is a polymorph; sillimanite, kyanite and andalusite all share the same chemical composition (Al2SiO5), but each exhibit differing unique crystal structures.
 Sillimanite forms as orthorhombic, hexagonal crystals, whereas kyanite and andalusite crystals are both formed as triclinic crystals.
 Sillimanite is the rarest of these three closely related materials.
 Kyanite is known for its varying hardness and it also forms at much higher temperatures and pressure than sillimanite.
 Like andalusite, sillimanite may also exhibit pleochroism, but not nearly as pronounced as it is seen in andalusite.

 Sillimanite is also the only alumino-silicate that is known to occur with cat's eye chatoyancy.
 Cat's eye chatoyancy is an extremely rare optical phenomenon known to occur in only a handful of gem-quality materials.
 It is a remarkable trait that is highly valued and sought-after by both gem collectors and jewelry designers.
 In cat's eye gems, the light reflects in such a way that when a gem is properly oriented and viewed under strong lighting, a light reflection reminiscent of the slit eye of cat appears to float or glide across the surface of the stone.
 The cat's eye reflection is owed to fibrous needle-like inclusions that are perfectly aligned in parallel patterns.
 Fibrous cat's eye sillimanite can exhibit obvious twisting of fibrous bunches, often without the need for magnification.
 This fibrous variety of sillimanite may be marketed as 'fibrolite', though it is not a trade name that is commonly used except by collectors.